lampix-org/app-boilerplate/README.md

 #### Developing

 `src/index.js` is defined as the entry point of the application.
 You do not need to add scripts to `index.html`.
 As long as any dependency in the dependency tree connects to the root (`src/index.js`) directly or indirectly, Webpack will bundle the dependencies correctly.
 That means you should import ANY dependencies, including `json` files, images, CSS files and the whatever else you might need.
+Webpack will also handle CSS `url()` statements internally, but the CSS with said statement still needs to be imported in JS.

 With the above in mind, get started developing by running `npm start` and going to the specified URL.